emoacht/ManagedNativeWifi/README.md

 Please note that this method can only change software radio state and if hardware radio state is off (like hardware Wi-Fi switch is at off position), the radio cannot be turned on programatically.

-To check wireless connection information of connected wireless interfaces, you can use `GetCurrentConnection`, `GetRssi`, `GetRealtimeConnectionQuality` methods.
+To retrieve detailed information on wireless connections of connected wireless interfaces, you can use `GetCurrentConnection`, `GetRssi`, `GetRealtimeConnectionQuality` methods depending on your needs.

 ```csharp
 public static void ShowConnectedNetworkInformation()